 Arch of Constantine, Things to do in Rome, Lazio, Italy by Tony Bowden

 Arch of Constantine – detail, Things to do in Rome, Lazio, Italy by Xiquinho Silva

 3. St. Peter’s Basilica

-If you want to see the center of the Catholic world, then do not look to other places than the St. Peter’s Basilica.
+If you want to see the centre of the Catholic world, then you must come to the St. Peter’s Basilica.
 It is a huge basilica, with the height of around 120 meters, enough for the Statue of Liberty to fit inside of it.
 It is one of the must-go and must-see places of Rome.

-What I liked the most during my visit were never ending stairs leading to the top of Basilica.
+What I liked the most during my visit were never-ending stairs leading to the top of Basilica.
 It really took a while, but the result was breathtaking!
-From the top I enjoyed one of the most beautiful views I have ever had.
+From the top, we enjoyed one of the most beautiful views of the whole city.

 St. Peter’s Basilica – interior, Vatican city by Patrick Landy

 Piazza della Rotonda is the square boasting the best-preserved monument of ancient Rome – Pantheon.
 Despite the fact that it was built already in 126 AD, the building is well preserved and since the 7th century, it has served as a Roman Catholic Church.